 Using cloud technology

-Typically, businesses will pay a cloud provider — such as Google or Microsoft — a monthly fee, based on what software or services they want to use.
+Typically, businesses will pay a cloud provider – such as Google or Microsoft – a monthly fee for their software or service.
+Instead of owning the software, you license it, paying a regular subscription to use it.

-Costs vary depending on the services you require, but Microsoft’s small business package costs around £8 per user per month and includes email, data sharing and web conferencing.
+Costs vary depending on the services you require, but they are affordable.
+Microsoft's small business package costs around £9-£11 per user per month and includes access to core business essentials, including email, data sharing and web conferencing.

 Flexible IT solutions